DunnyBunny1/HoopProphet/README.md

 ## ⚙️ Technical Overview
 - Reverse-engineered the `BasketballReference`'s API to automate a web scraper using `BeautifulSoup` and `Selenium`
 - Preprocessed raw HTML data into structured tabular format using `pandas`.
 Performed missing value cleaning, feature scaling, and aggregation to create an analytical dataset.
-- Loaded the merged dataset into a local `MongoDB` server for querying and analysis.
 - Trained and evaluated multiple supervised regression machine learning models to predict the NBA MVP voting share % of each player, examining various error metrics like MSE and  ranking accuracy.
-	- Post-training ML models are serialized using Python's `pickle` module and stored as Binary Large Objects (BLOBs) in MongoDB.
-This allows the models to be saved to the database and later retrieved for inference or further analysis.
 - Tuned models via grid-search cross-validation and used dimensionality reduction (PCA, RFE) to reduce overfitting and improve generalization.
 ## 🧠 Challenges Encountered
 This project presented a number of unique data analysis and data science challenges.
 Working with over 30 seasons of NBA data meant dealing with messy, inconsistent datasets, missing values, and edge cases like players being traded mid-season.
 Addressing these issues required creative feature engineering, rigorous data cleaning, and applying domain-specific heuristics about sports performance